First, let’s remember…

-As the world is rocked with cultural, political, economic, and societal unrest, it is entirely appropriate and important that we reflect today on this great nation—even with all its flaws—and marvel at the vision of our founding fathers so long ago.
+As the world is rocked with a pandemic combined with cultural, political, economic, and societal unrest, it is entirely appropriate and important that we reflect today on this great nation—even with all its flaws—and marvel at the vision of our founding fathers so long ago.

 I urge you to stop today and just be grateful for the blessings and liberties we enjoy as citizens of the United States of America.
 Get out a pen and paper and write them down.
 Here are just a few to get you started: